alexpaul/iOS-Interview-Preparation/README.md

 <details>
   <summary>Solution</summary>

-The class that manages Netowrking in iOS.
+The class that manages Networking in iOS.

 </details>